ScourgeXV/Prep-A-Thon-2024/README.md

 Example inputs are given for our program.

 These inputs are then read by the input script.
+For simplicity we have not integrated input script with solvers.

 Then these inputs are given to the two solvers to get our optimization results.
+In these solvers we have already taken simple inputs so there is no need for a input script.